-All piping methods in this manual use primary / secondary connections to the boiler loop.
+All piping methods shown in this manual use primary/secondary connection to the boiler loop.
 This is to avoid the possibility of inadequate flow through the boiler.
-For other piping methods, consult your local HTP representative or refer to Applications in this manual.
+For other piping methods, consult your HTP representative.

-D. Expansion Tank Expansion Tank and Make-Up Water
+D. Expansion Tank

+Expansion Tank and Make-Up Water